Rome — from Republic to Empire

 Modern theories (and some older ones too) rightly suggest (as the scriptures state), that Jesus was born prior to the death of Herod the Great (BC 4).
 With that noted, either theory offers at most a maximum error of about two and one-half, to three and one-half years.
 The birth of Christ is mentioned in two Gospels, and the text could easily be transposed onto the back of a small index card.
 Thereby, it is apparent that it is not upon the birth of Jesus where we ought to place emphasis, but rather on his teaching, his death and resurrection.
 (We are told to celebrate the last two of those mentioned, but are nowhere told in the Scriptures to celebrate His birth.
 That notion came along much later.)
 So, it seems the birthdate passed unrecognized along with the date of his death, except to note that he died during the Jewish Passover, in the term of the Roman governor, Pontius Pilate, although the year remains unknown.
 His crucifixion likely occurred between 31 and 33 AD.

-Early on Rome was a republican system of city-states much as Greece had been prior to the Macedonian Empire.
+Rome had been was a republican system of city-states much as Greece had been prior to the Macedonian Empire.
 During this time (and particularly for the 100 years preceding the forming of the empire), Rome began to systematically conquer their neighbors and adjacent countries, notably those from whom they perceived any sort of threat.
-As they had perfected the armies use and were the inventors or masters of the most advanced military machines of the day – the siege tower, catapult and trebuchet; and ships of war such as the quinqueremes (five oar sections), triremes (three sections), with the largest: the hexaremes as flagships, they subjugated or subdued all they encountered.
-By the time of the Antonine emperors, Rome ruled most of Europe, to the north into Scandinavia, the Balkans, all of Asia Minor, the Mid-East, much of Mesopotamia and Persia, the bulk of the sub-continent of India, and the upper third of the African continent: in short – the known colonized world, except for the Far East; and they controlled the entire Mediterranean world.
+As they had perfected the armies use and were the inventors or masters of the most advanced military machines of the day – the siege tower, catapult, trebuchet, and ships of war such as the quinqueremes (five oar sections), triremes (three sections), with the largest: the hexaremes as flagships, they subjugated or subdued all they encountered.
+By the time of the Antonine emperors, Rome ruled most of Europe, to the north into Scandinavia, the Balkans, all of Asia Minor, the Mid-East, much of Mesopotamia and Persia, the bulk of the sub-continent of India, and the upper third of the African continent: in short – the known colonized world, except for the Far East.
+They controlled the entire Mediterranean world.

-The consolidation of power began with the First Triumvirate (Latin: Triumvir) of Gaius Julius Caesar, Marcus Licinius Crassus, and Gnaeus Pompeius Magnus.
-Struggles for power ensued and other intrigues continued for several years during which Crassus and Pompey were eventually defeated and killed.
+The consolidation of power began with the formation of the First Triumvirate (Latin: Triumvir) of Gaius Julius Caesar, Marcus Licinius Crassus, and Gnaeus Pompeius Magnus.
+Struggles for power ensued and other intrigues continued for several years during which Crassus and Pompey were eventually defeated.
+Pompey was Caesar’s son-in-law.
+When Pompey was captured by the Parthians, Caesar sent word for them to dispatch his daughter’s husband – who was one of the remaining obstacles who stood in his way to invading Rome and establishing a dictatorship.